Job Market Paper

 Work in Progress

-- Reputation, Optimal Quality Investment and Firm’s Export Decisions (with Jiatong Zhong)
+- Product Recalls and Export Decisions of Chinese Firms (with Jiatong Zhong)

 Data Experience